Our Services

 Use warm water, soak 10–20 minutes, repeat 2–3 times daily, and avoid irritating additives.

 However, increasing pain, fever, foul discharge, or spreading redness are not normal healing signs.
-If you're unsure about your symptoms, you may consider a free online symptom check for Infection After Perineal Laceration Repair to guide your next step.
+If you're unsure about your symptoms, check your symptoms with this free online tool to better understand what your body is telling you and determine your next steps.

 Most importantly, speak to a doctor about any symptoms that feel severe, worsening, or potentially serious.
 Your body is designed to heal—but sometimes it needs medical support to do so safely.